alphay78/airbnb-clone-project/README.md

 ## CI/CD Pipeline

 Continuous Integration and Continuous Deployment (CI/CD) pipelines automate testing, building, and deploying code changes.
-They are important for the project because they ensure reliable and consistent deployments, catch errors early, and streamline the development process.
+They are important for the project because they enable faster and more reliable deployments, ensure automated testing that catches errors early, and help maintain a consistent, streamlined development process.

 Tools that could be used for this project include GitHub Actions and Docker.